ntmoore/electronics/README.md

 for instructions on formatting, building, and submitting material, or run `make` in this directory for a list of helpful commands.

+This is NOT an official Software Carpentry tutorial.
+I'm using the python-gapminder lesson as a nicely-formatted starting point.

 Maintainer(s):

 * [Nathan Moore][moore-nathan]